'If it's not broke, don't fix it': Local politicians respond to review of regional governments

-For Waterloo Mayor Dave Jaworsky, the news of a regional government review did not come as a surprise.
+For Waterloo Mayor Dave Jaworsky, news of a regional government review didn’t come as a surprise last week.

-“I think this provincial government has said that we’re going to look at ways of making governments better,” said Jaworsky in an interview Tuesday, shortly after the Doug Ford provincial government announced that it will be undertaking a review of regional municipalities within the province, including Waterloo Region.
+“I think this provincial government has said that we’re going to look at ways of making governments better,” said Jaworsky in an interview, shortly after the Doug Ford provincial government announced that it will be undertaking a review of regional municipalities within the province, including Waterloo Region.

-Jaworsky said the part he is pleased with is the fact that former regional chair Ken Seiling is one of two advisors for the review, meaning that it should be fair and balanced.
+Jaworsky said he’s pleased with the fact former regional chair Ken Seiling is one of two advisers for the review, meaning that it should be fair and balanced.

 “He makes sure the best ideas come forward and everyone has a voice,” said Jaworsky.